-Mr. Allen Houston is a Staff Writer for Dallas Morning News.
+Mr. Houston is a staff writer for Dallas Morning News.

 Developers' Tree Removal Worries Some in Dallas